Fundraising videos can be a powerful tool, when done right. Some advice…

 7. Does your main video end with a soft ask?
 You could edit versions with different calls to action at the end, and put them to different uses.

-8. When you look at the cost of a video, add up everything you get in return.
+8. When you look at the cost of a fundraising video, add up everything you get in return.
 It’s more than donations at your gala.
-You will also show the video at many other smaller gatherings over the year.
+You will also show the video at other gatherings over the year.
 You’ll share it when visiting major donors and other influential people.
-Also count the increased number of web visitors and see how they stay longer on your site when they watch the video.
-Add in all the other people reached by the video through social media, as well as through your email newsletters and other email campaigns.
+Also count the increased number of web visitors and see how they stay longer on your site when they watch the video … because you’ve engaged them.
+Add in all the other people reached by the video through social media, as well as through your email newsletters and other email campaigns using video.
 There are so many ways you can put your video to work.

 The bottom line

-Take a look at the video below from charity: water.
-The video gets your heart thumping!
-You hear bold language.
-See how the pacing and music builds emotion while showing donors the great accomplishments.
+Take a look at the video below produced by charity: water.
+It gets your heart thumping!
+The bold language.
+The right pacing and music builds emotion while showing donors the great accomplishments (because they gave!).
 Notice how many times the video talks directly to donors about their essential role.
 Think about how the video makes you feel about the organization, and inspires you to act now.

 If you want to learn more, here’s another post: Ten types of fundraising videos that work, and three that don’t.